 |

-A week later they returned to browse, and afterwards, along with another deer, appeared fairly often.
-All three seemed comfortable with my presence, so long as I stayed inside the workshop or at a distance.
-The last time I saw them, the fawn was about four months old, growing fast and losing the spots that were so bright and distinctive the first time I saw it.
-The other doe was with them again, perhaps a fawn from another year that stayed with her mother as part of a family group.
-I've read that a doe will often return to a spot she feels is safe and adequate to give birth, so perhaps I will see them all again in the spring. |
+The doe eventually led the fawn into the woods on the other side of the creek, and I worried that my presence might have finally scared her off.
+But a week later they returned to browse, and afterwards, along with another deer, the doe and fawn appeared fairly often throughout the summer.
+The last time I saw them, the fawn was about three months old, and losing the spots that were once so distinctive.
+The other doe was with them again, perhaps a fawn from another year, now part of a family group.
+I've read that a doe will return to a spot she feels is safe to give birth, so perhaps I will see them all again in the spring. |